troglobit/troglobit.github.io/_posts/2017-09-30-set-up-a-debian-ubuntu-apt-repository.markdown

 To be able to actually sign `.deb` files you need to create (and also publish the public part of) a GPG signing key.
-Answer the questions to `--gen-key`, select type 4 RSA key for signing.
+Answer the questions to `--gen-key` below, select type 4 RSA key for signing.
 Make sure to set it up *without a passphrase¹* and then upload the resulting public key:

     $ gpg --gen-key
 	gpg: key 44D7FA0A marked as ultimately trusted